-7. The Committee agreed that the time had come to move to the next stage of its work and that this could best be begun by agreeing on a limited illustrative list.
+8. The Committee agreed that the time had come to move to the next stage of its work and that this could best be begun by agreeing on a limited illustrative list.
 It also agreed that the best way of carrying out the work would be to establish working groups each of which would, on the basis of the information in the Inventory and any information that might be subsequently furnished, have the function of exploring with regard to those barriers within its competence the possibilities for concrete action in that field, both with regard to reducing or removing such barriers and to developing possible rules of conduct.
 It was understood that this exploratory work would be preparatory in nature and would involve a search for possible solutions, not a commitment on the part of any participating country to take or to join in any action discussed.

-8. The following decisions were also reached on organization of this next stage of the work:
+9. The following decisions were also reached on organization of this next stage of the work:

-- (a) Five groups will be established to deal with Parts 1 to 5 respectively in the Inventory as indicated in the Illustrative List. - (b) Each group will work through the topics within its competence in the order in which they are listed in the Illustrative List, on the understanding that related notifications not listed may, with suitable advance notice, be brought in at appropriate times and that the groups may alter the order or the grouping of notifications if there is agreement among members to that effect.
-The groups will give special attention to measures of particular importance to developing countries. - (c) It is open to members to suggest new items to be discussed as long as they have a certain affinity to the listed items.
-The groups may accept the inclusion of new items only if time permits, at this first stage of exploration. - (d) The target for the groups to report conclusions or progress is 15 June 1970 in order to permit the Committee and subsequently the Council to consider the reports before the summer recess. - (e) The groups should work successively and as expeditiously as possible, leaving some time between the mostings of one group and those of another.
+- (a) Five groups will be established to deal with Parts 1 to 5 respectively in the Inventory as indicated in the illustrative list. - (b) Each group will work through the topics within its competence in the order in which they are listed in the illustrative list, on the under-standing that related notifications not listed may, with suitable advance notice, be brought in at appropriate times and that the groups may alter the order or the grouping of notifications if there is agreement among members to that effect.
+The groups will give special attention to measures of particular importance to developing countries.

-(f) In such a complex and disparate field, it is difficult to work out detailed guidelines in advance.
+- (c) It is open to members to suggest new items to be discussed as long as they have a certain affinity to the listed items.
+The groups may accept the inclusion of new items only if time permits, at this first stage of exploration. - (d) The target for the groups to report conclusions or progress is 15 June 1970 in order to permit the Committee and subsequently the Council to consider the reports before the summer recess. - (e) The groups should work successively and as expeditiously as possible, leaving some time between the meetings of one group and those of another. - (f) In such a complex and disparate field, it is difficult to work out detailed guidelines in advance.
 The Director-General shall, in consultation with the Chairman of the Committee, the Chairmen of the Working Groups and interested contracting parties, ensure that the work of the various groups proceeds expeditiously in a balanced and satisfactory way.

-9. The illustrative list of items referred to is attached as Annex I. This list is only a first starting point and does not in any way exclude action with regard to the other items in the inventory at the appropriate stage.
-The descriptions of measures contained in the illustrative list do not projudge the position of the contracting parties maintaining the measures in question as to the nature and effects of the notified measures.
-One group of countries raised a question regarding inclusion of two notifications, indicated by an asterisk in Part 5 of the illustrative list.
-In their view, such notifications should be considered by the Committee on Agriculture as they related to agricultural products.
+10. The illustrative list of items referred to is attached as Annex I. This list is only a first starting point and does not in any way exclude action with regard to the other items in the Inventory at the appropriate stage.
+The descriptions of measures contained in the illustrative list do not prejudge the position of the contracting parties maintaining the measures in question as to the nature and effects of the notified measures.

-10. In the view of many delogations the foregoing agreed decision fall short of providing the degree of guidance which they considered desirable concerning the way in which the work of the groups should evolve.
+11. In the view of many delegations the foregoing agreed decision fell short of providing the degree of guidance which they considered desirable concerning the way in which the work of the groups should evolve.
 Most members who spoke on the question would have liked to supplement the points above by the addition of the following: